-Find out all you need to know about the different types of flooring and which is best for your space through our Help Center.
-We answer all your questions about engineered hardwood floors, utility grade, solid wood floors and more.
+Find out all you need to know about the different types of flooring and which is best for your space.
+We answer all your questions about engineered hardwood floors, utility grade, hardwood grades, solid wood floors and more.
 If you are still unsure what to buy or have more questions, feel free to contact us.

 Solid wood flooring is crafted from a single piece of hardwood lumber.
 Whether it is made of Red Oak, White, Hickory, or Maple our solid hardwood floors are all ¾” thick with random lengths.

 In addition, all of our solid wood floors are made within 200 miles of our Murphy, North Carolina warehouse, saving thousands of dollars on freight.

 Our Cabin grade is possibly the cleanest Cabin on the market.
 Less color variation, less knots, and a longer average board length than our Rustic grade, this pre-finished solid hardwood floor has been a mainstay for our business for years, and is a popular choice with our repeat buyers.
 Expect board lengths between 60″-10″, with an average of less than 18″.
 Most boards will be less than 20″ Please keep in mind that our Cabin grade was removed from the #1 or first quality products one board at a time at the manufacturing facility.

 This grade accepts some visual defects such as: planer marks, wormholes, mineral streaks, etc.

 Check out our cabin grade blog if you want to know everything about our cabin grade floors.